9 Key Food and Beverage Industry Trends (2024-2027)

 Its focus?
 High-performance vegan athletes.

 Launched in 2019, Magic Spoon is a high-protein, low-carb breakfast cereal for adults.
-It caters to the ketogenic diet crowd.
+It caters to the gluten-free and keto-diet crowds.

-Its founders say business has been booming.
-And judging by search volume for the brand, they’re not lying:
+Its founders report that business has been booming.
+And judging by the search volume for the brand, that claim is likely true:

-Search volume for “Magic Spoon” has more than tripled over the past two years.
+Search volume for “Magic Spoon” has grown by 900% over the past 5 years.